Travis Lakins Sr.: Baltimore Orioles

 Lakins was traded on January 21, 2020, to the Chicago Cubs for future considerations.
 He was claimed off waivers by the Baltimore Orioles on January 31.
 He was informed of the transaction while on a late-honeymoon cruise with his wife.
 In 22 appearances for the Orioles in 2020, Lakins pitched to a 2.81 ERA and 25 strikeouts over 25 2/3 innings.

 On June 29, 2021, Lakins made his first start of the season, but left in the second inning with an apparent injury.
 On July 3, he was placed on the 60-day injured list with right elbow pain, although manager Brandon Hyde described the injury as a “significant elbow injury”.
 On July 6, Lakins underwent season-ending surgery to fix a recurrent olecranon stress fracture in his right elbow.
 In 24 appearances with the 2021 Orioles prior to his injury, Lakins recorded a 1–4 record and 5.79 ERA.
 On October 14, Lakins was outrighted off of the 40-man roster.

 On April 15, 2022, Lakins' contract was selected by the Orioles.
-He was sent outright on August 31, 2022.
-He elected free agency on October 6, 2022.
+He made 6 appearances for Baltimore, struggling to a 9.58 ERA with 8 strikeouts in 10 1/3 innings pitched.
+On July 10, Lakins was placed on the 60-day injured list with right elbow inflammation.
+On August 31, he was activated from the IL and sent outright to the Triple-A Norfolk Tides.
+In 5 games (2 starts) with the Tides, he posted an 8.68 ERA with 7 strikeouts in 9 1/3 innings of work.
+He elected free agency following the season on October 6.

+Lancaster Barnstormers

+On April 17, 2023, Lakins signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In three games for the Barnstormers, he recorded a 3.00 ERA with 4 strikeouts in 3 innings of work.
+With Lancaster, Lakins won the Atlantic League championship.

+Lakins retired from professional baseball following the 2023 season to pursue a career in business.

+Chicago White Sox

+On June 25, 2024, Lakins came out of retirement and signed a minor league contract with the Chicago White Sox.
+In 24 appearances for the rookie-level Arizona Complex League White Sox and Triple-A Charlotte Knights, accumulating a 1-2 record and 5.72 ERA with 40 strikeouts and 2 saves across 20 1/3 innings pitched.
+Lakins elected free agency following the season on November 4.

+Algodoneros de Union Laguna

+On January 6, 2025, Lakins signed with the Algodoneros de Unión Laguna of the Mexican League.